faizan003/SarvOne/README.md

 **Built with ❤️ for India's Digital Transformation**

-*SecureVerify - Empowering Every Indian Citizen with Digital Identity*
+*SarvOne - Empowering Every Indian Citizen with Digital Identity*